 2. Kimpton Hotels

-The Kimpton Hotel is one of the most dog-friendly places you can find.
-They are known for many pet-friendly complementary initiatives.
-These include a choice of dog beds in various sizes, eating bowls, bags for dog walking, a list of dog-friendly places to go, separate pet floors, and more.
+Kimpton Hotels tend to be some of the dog-friendliest hotels.
+They are known for offering many pet-friendly complementary initiatives.
+These tend to include a choice of dog beds in various sizes, eating bowls, bags for dog walking, a list of dog-friendly places to go, separate pet floors, and more.
 Individual offerings, pet fees, etc. may vary from hotel to hotel, so make sure you check into those details before booking a room.

-The W Washington DC is only a stone’s throw away from the White House!
+Hotel Washington is only a stone’s throw away from the White House!
 This hotel is also pet-friendly with amenities like toys, clean-up bags, treats, beds, bowls, leashes, and even grooming services.
 It does, however, charge $25 extra per day as well as a $100 cleaning fee.

 Although you can always rely on the food you packed, fast food, and convenience stores, that can get boring.
 And, it can make you miss out on the local flavor.
 Instead, grab a bite to eat at one of these dog-friendly restaurants in Washington, D.C. if you end up nearby: